coder/coder/docs/templates/modules.md

 token](https://docs.github.com/en/rest/overview/permissions-required-for-fine-grained-personal-access-tokens?apiVersion=2022-11-28)
 with read only access to repos.

-If you are running Coder on a VM, make sure you have `git` installed and the `coder` user has access to the following files
+If you are running Coder on a VM, make sure that you have `git` installed and the `coder` user has access to the following files

 ```sh
 # /home/coder/.gitconfig